jboulineau/psasync/README.md

 ### NOTE: This is to rescue the psasync project from it's original location at [CodePlex](https://archive.codeplex.com/?p=psasync), now archived.
 It was created for PowerShell v2, but probably still works.
+More documentation can be found in this [series of blog posts](https://jboulineau.github.io/blog/powershell/background_jobs).

 psasync is a PowerShell module that makes executing multi-threaded PowerShell easier.
 It provides significant performance benefits over the standard PoSH job system.
+More information can be found in [this series of blog posts](.

 The psasync module contains the following functions:
 ### Get-RunspacePool